walmartlabs/concord-website/docs/plugins/looper.md

 ---

 # {{ page.title }}

-The `looper` task allows users to trigger looper jobs as part of a flow.
+The `looper` task allows users to trigger build jobs on a [Looper](https://looper.walmart.com) continuous integration server as a step of a flow.

 <a name="usage"/>